Hunger And Homelessness Are Widespread Among College Students, Study Finds

 For those students facing food insecurity, it means they have trouble getting enough to eat on a daily basis, often leading to skipped meals, weight loss and limited access to nutritious foods.

 Housing instability can mean a student is at risk of eviction, behind on utilities payments, or actually homeless, although according to the researchers, homelessness can take on different forms.
-For instance, it may include students living in a shelter as well as anyone "couch surfing" — staying with friends — or roaming across campus at night, catching short windows of sleep as they move from one empty building to building to another.
+For instance, it may include students living in a shelter, as well as anyone "couch surfing" — staying with friends — or roaming across campus at night, catching short windows of sleep as they move from one empty building to another.

-The report focused on 43,000 students at 66 institutions — including 31 community colleges and 35 four-year universities — in 20 states and Washington, D.C.
+The report focused on 43,000 students at 66 institutions — 31 community colleges and 35 four-year universities — in 20 states and Washington, D.C.
 Students volunteered to participate and researchers say it is a non-random sample.

 However, Goldrick-Rab and her colleagues have touted it as "the largest national assessment of basic needs security among four-year students."